infoscout/flavourdetect/README.md

     page-mobile.html
     page-html

 In this particular example, page-mobile.html would be rendered.
-To render a device specific template, the `flavour_render` is your method:

-    # views.py
-    from flavourdetect.utils import flavour_render
-    ...
-    return flavour_render(request, 'page.html', context)